 The Western Seed Association in 1899, when seedsmen organized a casual meeting in Kansas City, Missouri to discuss industry issues and to facilitate seed business.
 Over the years the annual meeting became known as the “Western” with seedsmen gathering principally from North America and several foreign countries.

-Countless government and non-government organizations, groups and publications actively inform the public about problems facing pollinators including loss of habitat and the need to restore diverse native habitat for honeybees, butterflies and other native pollinators.
+Countless government and non-government organizations, groups, contractors and publications actively inform the public about problems facing pollinators including loss of habitat and the need to restore diverse native habitat for honeybees, butterflies and other native pollinators.

 American Bee Journal is a trade magazine dedicated to informing novice and professional beekeepers on best practices.